ess-dmsc/nexus-constructor/README.md

 ### JSON formats

-The nexus geometry constructor supports two different json formats, each with a different purpose.
+The NeXus Constructor supports two different json formats, each with a different purpose.

 Geometry Constructor json is designed to mirror the structure of the